klaudiosinani/hyper-pokemon/readme.md

 - Pikachu ⚡
 - Raichu ⚡
 - Gengar 👻
+- Vulpix 🔥

 You can track the creation/progress of all themes on our [Trello board](https://trello.com/b/pg3NWkan)!<br/>
-Cove over and say hi!
+Come over and say hi!

 [:arrow_up:Back to top!](#contents)